Member Update - COVID - 19

 • private sector or labour hire employees and contractors working throughout our public hospitals in similar conditions as their public sector colleagues be provided (by their employers) with the entitlements and protections as public sector employees.
 Especially at Ramsay Health Care.

-• we strongly advocate that in the case of any claim for workers’ compensation for a healthcare worker infected with COVID-19 that there be an assumption (also known as a rebuttable presumption) that it was contracted in the course of their employment.
+• we strongly advocate that in the case of any claim for workers’ compensation for a healthcare worker infected with COVID-19 that there be an assumption (also known as a rebuttable presumption) it was contracted in the course of their employment.

 • for the imminent surge in the health workforce: • consultation with the HSPs and the system-manager about where, when and how new staff will be engaged; • new starter information be provided promptly; and